November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 Can a struct have methods?

 Yes.
-Modern languages like C#, Swift, and Rust allow structs to have methods, initializers, and protocol or interface conformance.
+Languages like C#, Swift, and Rust let structs have methods, initializers, and protocol or interface conformance.
 The main difference is still how they’re copied and passed.

 Are structs always faster?

-No. Small structs often outperform heap-allocated objects, but large structs can become expensive to copy.
-Always measure: profile real workloads before making broad changes.
+No. Small structs often outperform heap-allocated objects, but large structs can be expensive to copy.
+Always measure: profile real workloads before broad changes.

 Do structs support inheritance?